 We where now close to the air strip and here we began to see more vehicles.
 Probably at least five other vehicles.

-We stop and had a chat with one and the rumor was that the Dogs where closeby.
+We stop and had a chat with one and the rumor was that the Painted wolves where closeby.
 We heard warning calls from a Baboon and located it to see which direction it was looking.
 I could see that this male Baboon was seriously injured when it climbed down the tree.
-It might be another Baboon that have caused the injury or a predator.
+It might be another Baboon that had caused the injury or a predator.
 Strangely this was the only Baboon we saw.
 Where were the rest of the Baboon troop?

 Tau, they said